Architecture¶

 bijux-proteomics-intelligence architecture should make judgment legible.
 This

-section is where a reader should understand how candidates become scored,
+section is where a reader should understand how candidates become ranked,

-explained, and turned into recommendation outcomes without pretending that
+judged, reviewed, and turned into recommendation outcomes without pretending

 flowchart LR